delimly/IBM-Data-Science-Projects/README.md

-# DataScienceProjects
+# IBM Data Science Professional Certificate
-This repository shows my projects that come from the IBM Data Science Professional Certificate.
+This repository shows my work that I've done throughout my completion of the certificate.
-There are six projects in the folder.
-The course was done over the period of (Sept-Dec)
+The Course was done (September - March).